yesbotics/simple-serial-protocol-arduino/README.md

 Flagships like Arduino Uno or Arduino Nano are powered by the [ATmega328P]), which are restricted to 2,048kB of internal memory.

-## Plans for the next release(s):
-* Hardening:
-    * Text Comunication with fixed buffer size and resulting error, if buffer exceeded.
-    Count length while receiving and reading chars from incoming stream.
-* Features:
-    * int64_t / uint64_t support
-    * Easy install option: Provide this library in the Arduino app's built-in Library Manager, too.
-    * Arduino [String Class] compatibilty (char array / c-string only at the moment)

 ## Links
 [Simple Serial Protocol]:https://gitlab.com/yesbotics/simple-serial-protocol/simple-serial-protocol-docs
 [Simple Serial Protocol for Node.js]:https://gitlab.com/yesbotics/simple-serial-protocol/simple-serial-protocol-node